underscoreio/essential-slick/src/pages/joins.md

 ## Group By

-Monster example of a join and aggregate?
+TODO: Monster example of a join and aggregate?

 ### Exercises